Japan sends Hello Kitty into space

 A 4-cm (1.6-inch) tall Hello Kitty figure is aboard the Hodoyoshi-3 satellite, looking through a window at Earth, Sanrio announced this week.

-The satellite, which is about the size of a large rubbish bin, was developed by Japanese researchers as part of a $40 million program funded by the education and science ministry.
+The satellite, which is about the size of a large rubbish bin, was developed by Japanese researchers as part of a $40 million (£24 million) programme funded by the education and science ministry.

 The goal of the project is to get more private companies interested in working with satellites, said Toshiki Tanaka, researcher in charge of the project at the University of Tokyo's Nano-Satellite Center.